felipegb94/WISC-SinglePhoton3DData/README.md

 Raw single-photon timestamp data processing scripts for data obtained from a Hydrahard TCSPC.
 The data was captured in an experimental scanning single-photon LiDAR prototype built at UW-Madison by the [Computational Optics](http://compoptics.wisc.edu/) and [WISION](https://wisionlab.cs.wisc.edu/) groups.

+## Setup Python Environment

+The code is tested on Python 3.6.
+You can setup a conda environment using the `environment.yml` file here or follow these steps:

+1. Create environment: `conda create --name SP3DDEnv python=3.6`
+2. Install packages: `conda install numpy scipy matplotlib ipython gdown`

+## Download data scripts

 ## Citation and Reference

 The code and data in this repository comes from 3 different projects.